Hartmannsolution/thoughts/food/sauces.md

 Salt
 Pepper

 - In a blender combine cilantro, garlic, juice of half a lime, oil, and half a container of sour cream.
 Season with salt and pepper.
 Add remaining half of sour cream, mix by hand.

+### Cilantro tomato sauce (good with totillas)
+1 pk cherry tomatoes
+1 small onion
+Bake under grill in oven til blistered
+Blend with
+1 pk cilantro
+juice of 1 lime
+1 smoked jalapeno (pickled) or some chilly and smoked paprika powder.
+salt and peper.

 ### The White Sauce

 Mayo